afondiel/computer-science-notebook/ai/certificates/udemy/ai-a-z-how-to-build-an-ai-notes/ai-course-notes.md

 - Addictional reading :
     - [research paper by Richard Sutton et al. (1998)](http://citeseer.ist.psu.edu/viewdoc/summary?doi=10.1.1.32.7692)

+### 9. The Bellman Equation

+Invented by Richard Ernest Bellman, a Mathematician who came up w/ the Dynamic programing concept (today called RL) in 1953

+Concepts :
+- s - State (where the agent is )
+- a - Action (taken by the agent)
+- R - Reward (got by the agent for entering into a certain state)
+- Y - Discount factor

+Actions/List of actions are often associated with states.

 ## Section 4: Q-Learning Visualization
 ## Section 5: - Part 1 - Deep Q-Learning
 ## Section 6: Deep Q-Learning Intuition